EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 where the "game state" is any sort of abstract representation of the game in the moment.
 The game state could for example involve the positions and velocities of the players and ball.

 When the game responds to user input, it could for example update the velocities of the players.
-During the update phase, the game could then move all the players and ball in the direction of their velocity or update them in accordance with physical laws.
+During the update phase, the game could then move all the players and ball in the direction of their velocity or update them in accordance with their interactions with other objects.
 Finally, with the updated state, the game is rendered to the screen, and the process starts over.
 This overview forms the basis of an interactive video game.

 With the game loop covered at a high level, we will make an interface called `GameScene` that captures each stage of the game loop so that it can inevitably be driven by a sort of looping construction.
 In the `GameScene`, there will be methods that handle keyboard events as follow
 ```java